Bounce Back-Loan Scheme (BBLS)

 Job Support Scheme (Replacement for furlough scheme)

 Job support scheme is a scheme introduced by the UK government to provide protection to jobs in businesses who are facing lower demand over the winter months due to Covid-19.
-The scheme is not available at least till December 2020.
+The Job Support Scheme was due to start on 1 November 2020, has been postponed as the Coronavirus Job Retention Scheme is being extended

 - It is available to both small and medium-sized businesses.